surgical-robotics-ai/ISMR-workshop-2023/workshop_instructions.md

 make -j7
 ```

+**Note**: Do not continue unless compilation was succesful.

-If compilation was succesful it will be recommended to add both the AMBF executable to path and automatically source ROS and ambf in the your terminal session.
+After compilation, it will be recommended to add the AMBF executable to path and automatically source ROS and ambf in the your terminal session.
 You can a complish the following by the adding the following block of code to your `.bashrc`.

 ```bash
 #open bashrc